abgnpr/C-notes/3 Arrays.md

 ### Declaration

-Declaration is the same as it is for other types.
+Declaration is the same as it is for other array types.

 ```c
 char s1[4]; // declares a character array of length 4